 To ensure this positive operating trend is realised, a strong organisational focus on financial responsibility is required.
 A continuous operating surplus is necessary to support Council’s long term financial sustainability and to generate funding to facilitate key goals such as the delivery of our priority projects as per Council’s 2012 SRV application, ensure Council is able to respond to the community’s needs and to fund an increase in asset renewal to achieve a more desirable level of infrastructure backlog in a shorter than anticipated time frame.

 Work Force Management Plan

-The key Strategies of Newcastle City Council's Workforce Management Plan are:
+The key Strategies of our Workforce Management Plan are:

-- Investing in the capabilities of our people
+- Invest in the capabilities of our people

 Asset Management Strategy

 Asset Management is the systematic and coordinated activities and practices of an organisation to optimally and sustainably deliver on its objectives through the cost-effective lifecycle management of assets.